web-infra-dev/rspack-ecosystem-ci/README.md

-# vite-ecosystem-ci
+# rspack-ecosystem-ci

-This repository is used to run integration tests for vite ecosystem projects
+This repository is used to run integration tests for Rspack ecosystem projects

 ## via github workflow

 ### scheduled

-Workflows are sheduled to run automatically every Monday, Wednesday and Friday
+Workflows are sheduled to run automatically every Workday

 ### manually